-- An employee with a close contact (e.g. same household) who has confirmed or presumptive Covid-19 infected person, needs to submit a Covid formstack..
+- An employee with a contact who has confirmed or presumptive Covid-19 infected person, needs to submit a Covid formstack..

-- A patient/client with confirmed or presumptive Covid-19 has visited your workplace.
-It is particularly important to report such exposures if one or more of your employees had an interaction with the patient/client that was more-than-brief and the employee and patient were closer than 6 feet apart (unless they were wearing the appropriate personal protective equipment).
+If a patient/client with confirmed or presumptive Covid-19 has visited your workplace, it is particularly important to report such exposures if one or more of your employees had an interaction with the patient/client that was more-than-brief (< 10 minute) or if either was not masked.